 This is one of a series of infrequent posts by a onetime faculty job seeker, now academic-at-large, on the job market.

-Interfolio’s Dossier enables scholars to collect, curate, and send their materials anywhere in application to faculty jobs.
+Interfolio’s Dossier enables scholars to collect, curate, and send materials anywhere, including confidential recommendation letters, in application to faculty jobs.
 Learn more about Dossier here.